 Webinars present an exciting opportunity for Product Teams.
 A successful webinar can help to establish messaging and positioning, refine goals, and educate prospects and stakeholders on specific aspects of your product – here's how to best leverage this engaging format to improve your product marketing and boost sales.

 Webinars are a great way to prepare for a product launch by aligning everyone in your company with the benefits and key value proposition of your product.
 They're also great to get current customers and prospects on board with the exciting changes to come.

 With one tool, you can reach your audience, get people excited about the product, and demo its features.
 So, how can marketers use webinars to drive growth and product success?

 In this piece, we cover

-Hopefully, by the end of this article you’ll be convinced of the capabilities of webinars as viable product marketing channels, and have a solid jumping-off point for your own.
+Hopefully, by the end of this article, you’ll be convinced of the capabilities of webinars as marketing channels, know what to look for in webinar software platforms, and have a solid jumping-off point for your own.